Anjaliii1/Website-Performance-Analysis-using-Python/README.md

   5. Visualizing User and Session Trends Over Time:

 ![image](https://github.com/user-attachments/assets/c13196d5-e30f-412a-afea-dc2d9da17d81)
-he graph reveals noticeable fluctuations in both the number of users and sessions, suggesting the presence of daily cycles or periods of heightened traffic.
+The graph reveals noticeable fluctuations in both the number of users and sessions, suggesting the presence of daily cycles or periods of heightened traffic.
 The trends for both metrics are similar, which aligns with the expectation that an increase in users typically leads to more sessions.
 Certain peaks may be associated with marketing campaigns, promotions, or special events.
   6. User Engagement Analysis:
  After analyzing session trends, we will now focus on User Engagement.
 This phase will involve evaluating key metrics, including:
     - Average Engagement Time per Session: